Red Dawn: John Milius

 Other changes included a shift in focus from conflict within the group to conflict between the teens and their oppressors, and the acceleration of the ages of some of the characters from early teens to high school age and beyond.
 There was also the addition of a sequence where some children visit a camp to find their parents have been brainwashed.

-Milius later said, "I see this as an anti-war movie in the sense that if both sides could see this, maybe it wouldn't have to happen.
+Milius later said: "I see this as an anti-war movie in the sense that if both sides could see this, maybe it wouldn't have to happen.
 I think it would be good for Americans to see what a war would be like.
 The film isn't even that violent – the war shows none of the horrors that could happen in World War III.
 In fact, everything that happened in the movie happened in World War II."

 Bart says Yablans pushed through filming faster than Milius wanted because MGM needed a movie over the summer.
 Milius wanted more time to plan, including devising futuristic weaponry and to not shoot over winter, but had to accede.

 The Department of Defense had originally agreed to provide assistance to the production on the basis the film "would have a positive impact and benefit to the military services and in the [national] interest", although the Air Force objected to the language used by one of the pilot characters.
 However, Milius ultimately decided not to cooperate with the department after deciding doing so would be too expensive.

 Casting

-Milius wanted Robert Blake to play the American pilot but Frank Yablans overruled him.
+Milius wanted Robert Blake to play the American pilot, but was overruled by Frank Yablans.
 Powers Boothe was selected instead.